Rocky Mountain Spotted Fever (RMSF) and the Spotted Fever Group (SFG) rickettsias

 Incidence and Prevalence in Wisconsin- Rocky Mountain Spotted Fever is rare in Wisconsin.

 The majority of cases in the U.S. occur in the southeastern states.
-Only 13 cases were reported in Wisconsin between 2007 and 2010.
-The majority of these infections were acquired outside of Wisconsin and we do not have evidence that ticks in the state are transmitting the RMSF bacterium.
+Only 63 cases were reported in Wisconsin between 2009 and 2015.
+The majority of these infections were acquired when Wisconsin residents traveled outside of Wisconsin and we do not have evidence that ticks in the state are transmitting the RMSF bacterium.

 However in Minnesota, although RMSF is considered rare, the Minnesota Department of Health (MDH) receives a few reports every year in patients with no travel history.
 This suggests the possibility that local ticks may be transmitting Rickettsia rickettsii. http://www.health.state.mn.us/divs/idepc/diseases/rockymtnfever/index.html

 A Dakota County child who contracted the infection in Minnesota died of RMSF in 2009. – http://minnesota.publicradio.org/display/web/2009/07/29/spotted-fever/